Fact-checking blogs turn up heat on French candidates

 Demand and supply

 Since OWNI’s Véritomètre went online February 17, it has attracted hundreds of thousands of unique visitors, according to Patte.
 The data journalist said that his and competing fact-checking tools were responding to as-yet-unmet expectations among the public.
-“We knew this was going to be an important election and if we placed our bets on this project it was because we felt a need among voters.”
+“We knew this was going to be an important election and if we placed our bets on this project it was because we felt a need among voters.”it

 Many in France criticize what they call the mainstream press’ softball approach with political leaders.
 The easy questions dangled in front of the disgraced former IMF chief Dominique Strauss-Kahn last September during his first television interview is one a recent example.
 The interview drew ire from viewers and analysts alike, not just because it failed to satisfy the intrigue surrounding his legal battle in New York, but because it was conducted by journalist Claire Chazal, a close fried of Strauss-Kahn’s wife, Anne Sinclair.